lukaszkups/lukaszkups.net/contents/notes--list/list/2018-01-04-summary-of-the-year-2017.md

 ## Work-life imbalance

 Because of the cooperation with new workplace I've lacked totally from work-life balance.
 Despite the fact I've worked remotely it turned out that I was almost whole day at work and absent for my family.
-During this time I've learned a lot but it cost also a lot of nerves.
+During this time I've learned a lot but it cost me also a lot of nerves.
 After couple months of overwork and both physical and mental fatigue we've decided to choose work separately and split up.

 ## Freelance & future